 Our success depends, in large part, on our ability to retain, recruit and motivate key officers and employees.
+Specifically, our ability to remain competitive with our peers, manage our business effectively and to execute our strategic plans and initiatives depends on our ability to attract, retain, motivate and develop key officers and employees, as well as manage the costs of employee compensation and benefits within budget.
 Our senior management team has significant industry experience and would be difficult to replace.
 Competition for senior executives and other key talent in the financial services and payment industry has been intense and may further increase.
 We may not be able to attract and retain qualified personnel to replace or succeed members of our senior management team or other key personnel, particularly if we do not offer employment terms that are competitive with the rest of the labor market.
 Guidelines issued by the federal banking regulators prohibits our payment of "excessive" compensation, or compensation that could lead to our material financial loss, to our executives, employees, and directors.
 In addition, proposed rules implementing the executive compensation provisions of the Dodd-Frank Act would limit the type and structure of compensation arrangements that we may enter into with our senior executives and persons deemed "significant risk-takers."
 These restrictions could negatively impact our ability to compete with other companies in recruiting, retaining and motivating key personnel.
 Failure to retain talented senior leadership could have a material adverse effect on our business, results of operations and financial condition.